mayq97/metric_driven_mechanism/readme.md

 ![Schema](./fig/schema.png)

-According to the range of metric-driven mechanism texts, the metric-driven mechanism in the abstract includes two expression types: 1) existing in a single sentence; and 2) existing in multiple sentences
+According to the range of metric-driven mechanism texts, the metric-driven mechanism in the abstract includes two expression types: 1) existing in a single sentence; and 2) existing in multiple sentences.

 ![pattern](./fig/patten.png)